marinppetkov/azure-ServicePrinciple/README.md

 # azure-ServicePrinciple
-Azure authentication with service principle and secret
+Azure authentication with service principle and client secret